 I use instant coffee or instant espresso when called for in baking recipes.
 Coffee enhances the natural chocolate flavor and takes my chocolate mud cake to a new level of deliciousness.
 And trust me, the cake will not taste like coffee.

-You can substitute hot coffee for water and instant coffee, and decaf can be used if you want to cut back on caffeine.
+Substitute hot coffee for water and instant coffee, and use decaf if you want to reduce your caffeine intake.
 You can also leave out the coffee, simply using hot water in the recipe.

 - Add the flour, cocoa powder, sugar, baking soda, baking powder, and salt to a large mixing bowl.